Menu

 Year 6 Curriculum Plan 2024-2025

-In maths, we will be looking at percentages, ratio, algebra and area and perimeter this term.
-Alongside these topics, we will continue to develop our arithmetic and reasoning skills through discrete sessions to aid familiarity and fluency.
+In maths, we will be looking at volume, geometry and statistics in Maths No Problem this term.
+Alongside these topics, we will continue to develop our arithmetic and reasoning skills through discrete sessions to aid familiarity and fluency and to revise key skills in preparation for the SATs.

 Texts this term